 - Video and images with buttons

-The Soprano platform is super easy to use and it is built to make adding new channels seamless and easy.
-Soprano’s team analyzes the market to forecast which channels are gaining adoption and then builds the mechanisms to use that channel into a standard interface our customers already know how to use.
+The Soprano platform is super easy to use and is built to make adding new channels seamless and easy.
+Soprano’s team analyzes the market to forecast which channels are gaining adoption and then creates the mechanisms to use that channel in a standard interface our customers already know how to use.
 With low-code and no-code deployments from the app or native integrations, you can diversify and future-proof your multichannel marketing for mobile through Soprano.

-RCS is just one example of a more actionable, dynamic channel that can be utilized by Soprano users through a familiar interface.
+RCS is just one example of a more actionable, dynamic channel that Soprano users can utilize through a familiar interface.

-What makes Soprano the premier messaging platform solution?
+What makes Soprano the premier RCS Business Messaging solution?

-In the rapidly evolving communication industry, mobile messaging is one of few channels that has maintained a constant, prominent position in our everyday lives.
-Content, media, and communications of all kinds have vastly expanded in volume while the threshold for significance of published content has dropped to almost rock bottom.
-As new platforms emerge, proliferate, and plateau, CPaaS remains a super-reliable and protected channel for critical messaging.
+Mobile messaging is one of the few channels in the rapidly evolving communication industry that has maintained a stable, prominent position in our everyday lives.
+Content, media, and communications of all kinds have vastly expanded in volume, while the threshold for the significance of published content has dropped to almost rock bottom.
+As new platforms emerge, increase, and plateau, CPaaS remains a super-reliable and protected channel for critical messaging.

 Throughout this evolution, Soprano has worked to build a platform where reputable customers can send messages with critical intent.
-After 27 years, governments, banks, hospitals, and other key industries have trusted Soprano to achieve their communication goals.
-Looking forward, Soprano is evolving with the industry and developing tools to serve hyper-personal messages that are needed and trusted, in whatever form they are delivered.
+After 27 years, governments, banks, hospitals, and other vital industries have trusted Soprano to achieve their communication goals.
+Looking forward, Soprano is evolving with the industry and developing tools to serve hyper-personal messages that are needed and trusted in whatever form they are delivered.